SAP-archive/cloud-bulletinboard-ads/ConnectDatabase/Exercise_8_Part1_ConfigurePersistence.md

 **Used dependencies**:

 In this exercise we provide the `CloudDatabaseConfig` class which sets up a CRUD repository based on the information provided in the `VCAP_SERVICES` environment variable.
-For this exercise it suffices to regard this class as a "black box".
+For this exercise it suffices to take this class as given.

 <img src="../Z_ReuseImages/images/DBConnectionSetup_blackbox.png" height="300" />